 To cook healthfully, you do not need to cut the flavor; you just have to modify the traditional cooking methods.
 Chefs say that the secret to cooking a healthy meal is by knowing the best culinary techniques.
 Here are ways to lessen fat from your food.
 Let us compare the two methods for each technique.

 Traditional method: Brown meat in fat; then cook, covered, with a little liquid for a long period of time.
-Braising seals in moisture and makes tougher cuts more tender.
+Braising seals in moisture and

 Alternative method: Skip the browning step.
 Use a cooking bag to lock in moisture without adding calories.
 Dust bag with flour, which combines with juices for a low-fat sauce.

 Traditional method: Oven-roasting meat ensures even browning and rich flavor.
 Baste tender meat frequently with fatty pan drippings to keep it from drying out.

 Alternative method: Baste meat with fat-free broth, wine, or juice to lock in moisturewithout losing flavor.
 Chill pan juices, skim off fat and use the juices to make low-fat gravy.

 Traditional method: Cook food in hot oil in a skillet over high heat.
 Remove food and make sauce in same pan.
 Stir food back into pan and coat with sauce.

 Alternative method: Use a non-stick pan and substitute any flavorful liquid—juice, wine, broth—for the oil; sauté as usual.

 Traditional method: Cook food directly above or below the heat source.
 Since food is cooked under intense heat, apply basting sauce or oil often to maintain moisture.

 Alternative method: Use a cooking spray—instead of brushing on too much oil—for a light, even coating.
 Food still caramelizes, but with a fraction of the fat and calories.